 The HUD has developed this in depth step-by-step guide on how to properly shop around for different mortgage loans.More Info

 metroDPA is a down payment assistance program available in several cities in Colorado.
 Your income must be below $176,700 a year and credit score above 640 (620 in some cases).
 You can get help with up to a percentage of your mortgage loan amount with a 3-year forgivable second mortgage.
-Click on the link to learn more!
-You can also call Diana or DeDe at the number below or email email@example.com for further inquiries.More Info
+You can also call Diana or DeDe at the number below or email firstname.lastname@example.org for further inquiries.More Info

 Are you a resident or direct descendant of someone who lived in a Denver neighborhood that was redlined between 1938 and 2000?
 If so, you may be eligible for $15,000 or $25,000 toward a down payment on a home!
 Click on the website link to learn more.
 There's a link to a map where you can search by address to see if you lived, or you are a direct descendant of someone who lived in a historic redlined area.
 The map has a number of different neighborhoods in Denver that were defined by banks as historically ineligible for loans, or "redlined."
 Borrower can purchase a home anywhere in the metroDPA footprint of eligible areas (this includes 46 cities and 9 counties along Denver’s Front Range).More Info

 NACA is the best purchase program in America.
 NACA provides both comprehensive housing counseling and access to an incredible mortgage.
 NACA has over $20 Billion committed from some the country's largest lenders with everyone receiving four extraordinary terms: no down payment, no closing costs, no fees & below market fixed rateMore Info

 Try searching for new keywords or go back to all our resources.Go to all resources